GLOBAL MARKETS-Stocks ease as China worries resurface, oil drops

 The benchmark 10-year note was last up 26/32 in price to yield 1.811 percent, down from 1.904 percent late on Monday.

-Investors are also awaiting Thursday's European Central Bank announcement.
+Investors awaited Thursday's European Central Bank announcement.
 The bank is expected to announce more monetary stimulus measures to boost ultra-low inflation and sluggish growth in the euro zone.

-A small 10-basis point cut to push its deposit rate deeper into negative territory is a foregone conclusion, while some type of adjustment of the bank's 1.5 trillion euro asset purchase program is also near certain.
-(Additional reporting by Abhiram Nandakumar in Bengaluru, Sudip Kar-Gupta, Anirban Nag and Saikat Chatterjee; Editing by Catherine Evans and Nick Zieminski)
+A small 10 basis point cut to push its deposit rate deeper into negative territory is a foregone conclusion, while some type of adjustment of the bank's 1.5 trillion euro asset purchase program is also near certain.
+(Additional reporting by Abhiram Nandakumar in Bengaluru, Sudip Kar-Gupta, Anirban Nag and Saikat Chatterjee; Editing by Nick Zieminski and Meredith Mazzilli)

 * Bank mutual corporation reports 10.5% increase in net income for the fourth quarter of 2016